© All Rights Reserved Kim khamdi

 Rain is possible throughout the country at any time of year though it is rarely very heavy or long-lasting.
 The Spring months tend to be a little drier and are a good time to visit England.

 There are many international airports in England, with the busiest ones being those in London.

-Trains from continental Europe enter England via the the Channel Tunnel, also known as Chunnel, a 50.5-kilometre undersea rail tunnel.
+Trains from continental Europe enter England via the the Channel Tunnel, also known as the Chunnel, a 50.5-kilometre undersea rail tunnel.
 The two main services are the Eurostar, a high-speed passenger train, and the Eurotunnel Shuttle, for vehicle transport (see By Car section, below).
-Eurostar runs from Paris and Brussels as well as seasonal destinations to London and other south-eastern locations in the UK.
+Eurostar runs from Lille, Paris and Brussels as well as seasonal destinations to London and other south-eastern locations in the UK.
 Refer to the Eurostar Route Map for all possible connections to the rest of England.

 The Venice Simplon-Orient-Express is a luxury train service with the original and main journey being London-Venice.
 There are also several other journeys to choose from, with stops in Budapest, Istanbul, Krakow, Paris, Prague, Rome and Vienna.
 Carriages dated back to the 1920s and 1930s are used to give a vintage feel for this luxury train service.

 The official National Rail website has all the information you need about schedules and prices.
 There are dozens of daily connections between London and Cardiff (Wales), Glasgow and Edinburgh (Scotland), as well as throughout mainland Britain.
 See the Northern Ireland, Wales, England and Scotland articles for travelling within those countries.

 The Eurotunnel service is the fastest way to cross the English Channel in the comfort of your vehicle.
 The shuttle train transports both you and your vehicle from Calais, France to Folkestone, England via the Channel Tunnel in about 35 minutes.
 From Folkestone, the M20 motorway connects to London.